 How Sample Size Affects Standard Error

-Standard error is inversely affected by the size, n, of a statistical sample.
+The size (n) of a statistical sample affects the standard error for that sample.
 Because n is in the denominator of the standard error formula, the standard error decreases as n increases.
 It makes sense that having more data gives less variation (and more precision) in your results.

 Suppose X is the time it takes for a clerical worker to type and send one letter of recommendation, and say X has a normal distribution with mean 10.5 minutes and standard deviation 3 minutes.
-The bottom curve in the above figure shows the picture of the distribution of X, the individual times for all clerical workers in the population.
-According to the Empirical Rule, most of the values are within 3 standard deviations of the mean (10.5) — between 1.5 and 19.5.
+The bottom curve in the preceding figure shows the distribution of X, the individual times for all clerical workers in the population.
+According to the Empirical Rule, almost all of the values are within 3 standard deviations of the mean (10.5) — between 1.5 and 19.5.

 Now take a random sample of 10 clerical workers, measure their times, and find the average,